ltrucios/Framingham-Heart-Study/README.md

 # Framingham-Heart-Study
-In this Case Study I'm performing Exploratory Analysis &amp; Visualization of the Framingham-Heart-Study Dataset
+In this case study I'm performing exploratory analysis and visualization of the Framingham-Heart-Study Dataset

 # Motivation
-The Reason behind choosing this model is my Personal Interest to explore various Domains out there.
-I want to investigate how Machine Learning can help Healthcare industries to become Data-Driven.
-Where, ML can predict the likelihood of subject to suffer from a particular disease.
-Thereby, respective actions in the form of Treatments or Preventive Measures would be brought into consideration on the Individual.
-However, this Statistical models are not prepared to use for production environment.
+The Framingham Heart Study dataset is an unparalleled source of information on cardiovascular health.
+By exploring it, scientists have the opportunity to identify patterns, risk factors and trends that can save lives.
+Each analysis is a step forward in the fight against heart disease, providing concrete insights to improve global health.
+This data set represents an invaluable opportunity to drive research that transforms the prevention and treatment of heart disease, positively impacting the lives of millions of people around the world.

 # Soruce
 https://biolincc.nhlbi.nih.gov/teaching/